Want to be “in” the cool club? Use hexagons to visualize your data.

 - Scripts to create hexagons

 UPDATE: ArcGIS Online now includes ready-to-use Hexagon Data – making this process and visualization much easier.
-See this blog post for more information:
+See Creating thematic maps with hexagons in ArcGIS Online for more information.